Complete One-Loop Corrections to $e^+ e^-\rightarrow{\tilde{\chi}}_1^0 {\tilde{\chi}}_1^0 h^0$ for Different Scenarios: Radiative Corrections

-$\sigma^{non-coll}$ is calculated numerically with the help of multidimensional numerical integration routines DIVONNE that based on Monte Carlo, and CUHRE, which are both part of the CUBA-library \cite{r31}, while $\sigma^{soft}$ and $\sigma^{coll}$ are calculated analytically.

-The weakness of the definition in Eq.(\ref{eq:17}) is the larg $\Delta E$ dependence of the weak and QED components $\propto log(\frac{\Delta E^2}{s})$.
-However, the sum of both is cutoff independent.
-Therefore, we extract the $\Delta E$ terms and the leading logarithms $log(\frac{s}{m_e^2})$, caused by collinear soft photon emission, from the weak corrections and add them to the QED corrections \cite{r32}.
-According to this definition, both corrections are now $\Delta E$ independent.
-The main part of the QED corrections arises from these leading logarithms $L_e$, originating from photons in the beam direction.
+in Eq.(\ref{eq:20}), $\Delta E$ depends largely on the weak and QED components.
+The main part of the QED corrections arises from the leading logarithms $L_e \equiv \log(s/m_e^2)$, resulting from photons in the beam direction.
 This leads to a large dependence on the experimental cuts and detector specifications.
-Therefore, We use the structure function formalism \cite{r33} and subtract the leading logarithmic $\mathcal{O} (\alpha)$ terms of the initial state radiation, $\sigma^{ISR,LL}$ .
-After subtraction of these process independent terms, only the non-universal QED corrections remain.
-The total one-loop (renormalized) cross section$\sigma^{1-loop}$ is expressed as:
+Therefore, we extract the $\Delta E$ and $L_e$ terms, caused by collinear soft photon emission, from the weak corrections and add them to the QED corrections such that both corrections are now cutoff independent \cite{r24}.
+Now, Eq.(\ref{eq:2}) can be written to include weak and QED corrections.
+The total renormalized cross section $\sigma^{total}$ is expressed as: